victormartinez/victormartinez.github.io/_posts/2020-02-01-Scaling_pods_in_kubernetes_cluster_according_to_daypart.md

 featured: true
 ---

 There are businesses that heavily rely on specific periods of day to make profit.
 Food ordering companies, for example, tend to have a heated operation during midday and the opposite behavior in other dayparts.
-Regarding the infrastructure, the phenomenon is particularly interesting because in a specific period your application receives an impressive amount of requests and the cluster must be able to scale really fast to avoid errors otherwise customers might face slowness and decide to use another platform to order (churn).
+Regarding the infrastructure, the phenomenon is particularly interesting because in a specific period of day the application receives an impressive amount of requests and the cluster must be able to scale really fast.
+A slow scale would bring errors and slowness to customer and, then, result into churn increase.
 The chart below exemplifies the scenario.

 ![Daypart behavior](/assets/images/posts/daypart_behavior_chart.png "Daypart behavior")